 Over thirty whips of various lengths were used for the films, the one that Harrison Ford most commonly carried was ten feet in length.
 Over the years, as the films progressed, minor changes were made to the whip, but the basic design remained the same.

 Several of the whips used in the films have since gone on to be auctioned, and are seen as highly sought-after film memorabilia.
 One bullwhip was sold to a private collector for around $200,000.
 As a film prop, Indiana Jones’ bullwhip has become iconic as part of the character’s ensemble and personality, yet also as an interesting and unique weapon for a film character.

 With four films already under the belt for the Indiana Jones franchise, a fifth one has been planned for release in 2020.
 And without a doubt, it can be certain that no matter what the plot and outcome of the film is – Indy’s trusty bullwhip will be by his side.

-Production designer on the film, Owen Paterson, explained that the pills were actual pills, but a doctor was consulted so that the pills would not be harmful if swallowed.
+Production designer on the film, Owen Paterson, explained that the were actual , but a doctor was consulted so that the would not be harmful if swallowed.
 Gelatine caps were used to create the blue and red colour.